MIT & the Community

 Service to the Community

 Since its founding, MIT has maintained a commitment to be a good neighbor and serve the local community.
-The Institute actively supports nonprofit organizations that address local challenges by providing financial resources, the use of its facilities, representation on boards and committees, educational programs, and volunteer engagement.
-In addition, members of the MIT community support the Institute’s Community Service Fund, which provides assistance for nonprofits where MIT volunteers are at work.
+The Institute actively supports more than 180 local nonprofits, primarily in Cambridge, through a variety of approaches, including direct financial support, the use of Institute facilities, volunteerism, serving on boards and committees, sharing expertise, and employee donation and collection drives.
+In addition, members of the MIT community support the Institute’s Community Service Fund, which provides assistance for nonprofits with MIT volunteers.

-Departments, labs, and centers at MIT often create programming to inspire K-12 student interest in science, technology, engineering, and math.
+Seventy-five percent of departments, labs, centers, and institutes at MIT create programming to inspire K–12 student interest in science, technology, engineering, and math.
 The Institute is working to increase awareness of these offerings to local schools and ensure equitable access to these opportunities.

 Economic Impact and Innovation Catalyst

 The research, startups, and talent pool that MIT generates are a magnet for investment that catalyzes and fuels the local innovation economy.
 Kendall Square, at the eastern end of MIT’s campus, is the seat of a thriving innovation hub and serves as a gateway to MIT.
-To provide expanded opportunities in the local innovation economy, the Job Connector serves as a free workforce development hub for Cambridge residents to explore opportunities for job readiness, skill training, internships, and apprenticeships.
-The Institute’s Kendall Square Initiative and Volpe mixed-use development projects will also enhance the life and character of the area by adding over 2.5 million ft2 (232,000 m2) of retail, office, and residential space and more than four acres (16,000 m2) of open space.
-MIT’s Open Space Programming office creates diverse and vibrant events and activities in MIT’s Kendall open spaces.
+To provide expanded opportunities in the local innovation economy, the Job Connector by MIT serves as a free workforce development hub for Cambridge residents to explore opportunities for job readiness, skill training, internships, and apprenticeships.
+Building on the success of its Kendall Square Initiative, which replaced six parking lots with retail, restaurants, open space, housing, and lab and office space, MIT is embarking on the mixed-use redevelopment of the nearby 10-acre Volpe parcel, now named Kendall Common.
+MIT’s Open Space Programming office hosts over 100 diverse and vibrant events and activities in the Kendall/MIT Open Space each year.